mondradiko/mondradiko.github.io/_drafts/hello-world.md

 # Where are we now?

 So far, we've accomplished a lot on the infrastructure of the engine.
-We have an Entity-Component-System (ECS) simulation, as well as basic network communication and sychronization, and a rudimentary binary asset system.
-We've also been able to successfully run Mondradiko on a VR headset (HTC Vive on Linux with Monado).
+We have an Entity-Component-System (ECS) world, as well as basic network communication and sychronization, and a rudimentary binary asset system.
+We've also successfully ran Mondradiko on a VR headset (HTC Vive on Linux with Monado).

 # Next Steps